 Tropical Air (Light Aircraft): Fly from Arusha (ARK) to Zanzibar (ZNZ) - arrival and departure times to be confirmed

-You will be met once you disembark from the plane by our representative, who will be holding a sign with your name.
-You will be assisted through passport control, luggage collection and luggage screening, and then be accompanied to meet up with your transfer driver.
+You will be met once you disembark from the plane by our representative who will be holding a sign with your name.
+You will be assisted through passport control, luggage collection and luggage screening, then accompanied to meet up with your transfer driver.

 You will then be transferred to your beach hotel.

 Bluebay Beach Resort & Spa is situated on the finest white, sandy beach on the east coast of the island of Zanzibar.
-Set in 30 acres of tropical gardens with over 1,000 palm trees, the resort offers excellent accommodation, fine wining and dining, a host of sports and leisure facilities, the famous Oasis Spa, and award-winning service.
+Set in 30 acres of tropical gardens with over 1,000 palm trees, the resort offers excellent accommodation, fine wining and dining, a host of sports and leisure facilities including a spa, as well as award-winning service.

 You will need to check out of your room this morning but you can remain at the hotel and use all the facilities until you are collected for your transfer back to the airport, arriving in time to check in for your flight home.
 Alternatively, if you have an evening flight, the hotel can arrange a late check out for you (additional cost and payable directly to the hotel) subject to the availability of the room.